Professional and Continuing Education

 Academic Year and Summer Session

-During the academic year courses are offered at varying times to provide greater access to non-degree students who enroll at the University of Vermont.
+During the academic year courses are offered at varying times to provide greater access to PACE students who enroll at the University of Vermont.
 PACE attracts high school students, pre-college and college students, pre-graduate/pre-professional students, and working professionals who are all interested in gaining credits on an official UVM transcript.
 Vermont residents who are aged 65+ may attend, on a space available basis, tuition free but must pay course fees and comprehensive fees, if applicable.

-During the summer, hundreds of courses are offered on campus, online, around the state and throughout the world in various travel programs.
+During the summer, hundreds of courses are offered on campus, online, and throughout the world in various travel programs.
 Course registration is open to all learners.
 Courses are taught by UVM faculty, visiting professors or practitioners, and apply the same academic rigor as courses scheduled during the academic year.

 The summer session offers entry-level courses designed for high school students to get ahead and get a taste of the university experience and for undergraduates to catch up on subjects which require more preparation.
 The summer session can also be an opportunity for undergraduates to take a course that is in high demand during the academic year or gain real world experience in an internship.
 Courses are also available in the summer session for professionals in education, healthcare, library science, engineering, public administration and environmental studies.
 In addition, advanced and graduate courses are included on the summer session’s roster.